jenkinsci/artifactory-plugin/README.md

 Please make sure to submit pull requests to *https://github.com/jfrog/jenkins-artifactory-plugin* only.

 ## How to build the plugin code
-To build the plugin, please use Maven with JDK 8 and run:
+To build the plugin, please use Maven 3.6.1 or above, with JDK 8, and run:
 ```console
 > mvn clean install
 ```